Simon-Brandt/ShellArgparser/docs/roadmap.md

 #### 5.1.4.
 Debug mode

-- ***Description:*** A debug mode facilitates the finding of errors within the argparser.
+- ***Description:*** A debug mode facilitates the finding of errors within the Argparser.
 As a useful tool in development, it will be added at some point.
 - ***Implementation likelihood:*** High.

 #### 5.1.5.
 Value ranges